gajus/react-aux/README.md

 ```

-However, it requires manually ensuring key uniqueness and I am to [lazy](http://threevirtues.com/) for this.
+However, it requires manually ensuring key uniqueness and I am too [lazy](http://threevirtues.com/) for this.

 ### Whats with the name?